ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Appendix

-\paragraph{Mantis~\cite{feofanov2025mantislightweightcalibratedfoundation}.} Mantis is a foundation model for time-series classification, built on the Vision Transformer (ViT) architecture and pre-trained via contrastive learning.
-Mantis has also been pre-trained on human activity recognition datasets.
-For input processing, it first scales all time-series inputs to a fixed length of 512, then extracts a 256-dimensional embedding from each channel and concatenates them to form a unified representation for classification or retrieval.
-As Mantis also does not support true zero-shot classification, we follow its original method: using the frozen Mantis encoder to generate embeddings and training a random forest classifier on the database split.
+\paragraph{Mantis~\cite{feofanov2025mantislightweightcalibratedfoundation}.} Mantis is a foundation model for time-series classification built on the Vision Transformer (ViT) architecture and pre-trained via contrastive learning.
+It has also been pre-trained on several HAR-related datasets.
+For input processing, Mantis rescales each time-series to a fixed length of 512, extracts a 256-dimensional embedding from each channel, and concatenates the channel-wise embeddings into a unified representation.
+We use this representation as the retrieval backbone in ZARA.
+In the supervised baseline comparison reported in Table~\ref{tab:retrieval}, we follow the frozen-encoder setting of the original method by training a random forest classifier on the database split.